-SEMINAR 5: THEORY, ONTOLOGY AND EPISTEMOLOGY [Monday, 26 February - Claudia]
+SEMINAR 5: THEORY, ONTOLOGY AND EPISTEMOLOGY [Monday, 24 February]

 In this seminar, we briefly discuss what theory is and how it relates to epistemology and ontology.
-We also outline various social theories underpinning knowledge in social scientific studies, and the differences between theory and ideology.
+We also outline various social theories underpinning knowledge in social science studies, as well as the differences between theory and ideology.
 Finally, we highlight the different levels of theoretical abstractions, the selection of theoretical concepts and concept formation, and how to use theory in social research.

 Della Porta, D. & Keating, M. (eds) (2008).
 Approaches and methodologies in the social sciences: A pluralist perspective.
 Cambridge: Cambridge University Press.
-[Chapter 2 - how many approaches in social sciences: an epistemological approach, pp. 19-39; chapter 10 - concepts and concepts formations, pp. 177-197]
+[Chapter 2 - How many approaches in social sciences: an epistemological approach, pp. 19-39; Chapter 10 - Concepts and concepts formations, pp. 177-197]